-One of the world’s best ever women’s 400m hurdlers, Sandra set an American Junior record of 58.90 in the 400m hurdles at age 14.
-Her collegiate competition for the University of Arizona and Cal State Los Angeles yielded a few high NCAA finishes, but her career really took off in 1984 when she finished 8th at the Olympic Games, in Los Angeles (57.15) for her native Jamaica.
-Moving on to compete for the U.S., some of her track and field career highlights in the 400m hurdles include a Silver medal at the 1992 Olympic Games, Gold medal at the 1989 World Cup (53.84).
-Gold medal at the 1992 World Cup, Silver medal at the 1993 World Championships (52.79), Silver medal at the 1987 Pan American Games (54.59) and Gold medal at the 1990 Goodwill Games (55.16).
+One of the world’s best-ever women’s 400m hurdles, Sandra set an American Junior record of 58.90 in the 400m hurdles at age 14.
+Her collegiate competition for the University of Arizona and Cal State Los Angeles yielded a few high NCAA finishes.
+However, her career really took off in 1984 when she finished 8th at the Olympic Games in Los Angeles (57.15) for her native Jamaica.
+Moving on to compete for the U.S., some of her track and field career highlights in the 400m hurdles include a Silver medal at the 1992 Olympic Games, Gold medal at the 1989 World Cup (53.84), Gold medal at the 1992 World Cup, Silver medal at the 1993 World Championships (52.79), Silver medal at the 1987 Pan American Games (54.59) and Gold medal at the 1990 Goodwill Games (55.16).

-During her career in track and field, Sandra obtained her B.A in Industrial Psychology, and M.S in Healthcare Professions – Human Resources.
-Upon retirement in 2001, she devoted her energies as a full time mother to her daughter Sierra Channel Patrick and son David–Marquis Patrick and also served as the Chair for USA Track & Field’s Athlete’s Advisory Committee.
-In her role as Athlete’s Advisory Chair, she spent most of her time creating and implementing Athlete Service Programs for Elite Athletes, which included: Developing strategies to enhance relations and communications with athlete goals and performances, post collegiate scholarship funds, and athlete support programs.
+During her career in track and field, Sandra obtained her B.A. in Industrial Psychology and M.S. in Healthcare Professions – Human Resources.
+Upon retirement in 2001, she devoted her energies as a full-time mother to her daughter Sierra Channel Patrick and son David–Marquis Patrick.
+She also served as the Chair of USA Track & Field’s Athletes Advisory Committee.
+In her role as Athlete’s Advisory Chair, she spent most of her time creating and implementing Athlete Service Programs for Elite Athletes, which included: Developing strategies to enhance relations and communications with athlete goals and performances, post-collegiate scholarship funds, and athlete support programs.

-She currently resides in Texas with her family where she is a HR Manager for Staffing and Recruiting for Seton Healthcare Family.
-Her passion for the sport still continues today, as she spends time behind the scenes as USA Track & Field Athlete’s Advisory Committee Advisor, working in a sport where she can be effective and make a difference.
+She currently resides in Texas with her family, where she is an HR Manager for Staffing and Recruiting for Seton Healthcare Family.
+Her passion for the sport continues today, as she spends time behind the scenes as USA Track & Field Athlete’s Advisory Committee Advisor, working in a sport where she can be effective and make a difference.